Mishieck/parawait/README.md

 ## Introduction

 AwaitAll is a JavaScript library for concurrency and parallelism using promises.
 You can achieve concurrency and parallelism without using workers.
-AwaitAll provides various ways of running processes at once.
+On single-core processors, the processes are run concurrently.
+On multi-core processors, the processes are run in parallel.

 ## Features

-JavaScript provides native ways of running processes at once.
+JavaScript provides native ways of running multiple processes at once.
 These include `Promise.all`, `Promise.race` and `Promise.allSettled`.
 The similarity between AwaitAll and the aforementioned methods is that they all use promises.
+However, there are a few significant differences between these methods and AwaitAll in terms of how they run the processes.
+Let us look at the features provided by AwaitAll.

 ### Memory Efficiency

 All of the JavaScript native methods take an array of promises as the parameter.
-However, AwaitAll does not require you to make an array of promises.
-It does not event use an array of promises under the hood.
+However, AwaitAll does not use an array of promises.
 This makes it more memory efficient.

 ### Synchronous Functions

 The functions you want to run at once do not have to be synchronous.
-AwaitAll promisifies all functions on your behalf.
+AwaitAll wraps all functions in promises on your behalf.

-### A Variaty of Methods
+### A Variety of Methods

-AwaitAll provides various methods to suit different needs.
-You can use different methods based on how many inputs you provide, how many outputs you expect and how many unique functions you want to invoke.
+AwaitAll provides various options to suit different needs.
+You can use different options based on how many inputs you provide, how many outputs you expect and how many unique functions you want to invoke.

 ### Error Handling